-Participants were motivated to collect and store colostrum by their ingrained desire to provide 'the best' for their babies.
-They described that colostrum could provide 'extra nutrients' and 'immunity' and that it had immeasurable benefits in the first hours and days.
-Some participants stated that collecting colostrum had no benefits to themselves but emphasised that 'you don't go into motherhood to think about yourself'.
-Ultimately, they believed that by having collected colostrum available, they were ensuring their baby had the best possible start-'If it's the best start for a baby, let alone a gestational diabetic baby, I wanted to do anything that I could do to help him!'
+"extra nutrients" and "immunity" and that it had immeasurable benefits in the first hours and days.
+Some participants stated that collecting colostrum had no benefits to themselves but emphasied that "you don't go into motherhood to think about yourself".
+Ultimately, they believed that by having collected colostrum available, they were ensuring their baby had the best possible start - "If it's the best start for a baby, let alone a gestational diabetic baby, I wanted to do anything that I could do to help him!"